FernandoMay/goempleados/README.md

 Be sure you have initialized the mysql service and have created the "empleados" database.

-Change the dsn settings for mysql user connection.
+Change the dsn settings for mysql user connection in models/setup.go.

 To run empleados go app: